rust-wiki/wikibot/README.md

 First, make sure you have [Rust](https://www.rust-lang.org) and [Cargo](https://doc.rust-lang.org/cargo/index.html) installed.

+If you're on Linux, you'll need to have OpenSSL installed.

 The bot reads two environment variables, `USERNAME` and `PASSWORD`.
 The default username is `Dev-WikiBot`.
 The password _must_ be specified:

 ```fish